- 1 Individual voluntary arrangements. Is an IVA a good fit?

-An IVA is a formal debt arrangement that enables people to make contributions (repayments to their existing debts) over a period of time (generally 60 months) after which period (provided the plan has been adhered to and the monthly payments have been consistently made), the debts can be classed as settled, (and generally a sizeable portion of debt is written off).
+An IVA is a formal debt arrangement that enables people to make contributions (repayments to their existing debts) over a period of time (generally 60 months) after which period (provided the plan has been adhered to and the monthly payments have been consistently made), the debts can be classed as settled, (and generally a sizable portion of debt is written off).

 An IVA is different to debt management, as a debt management plan has much less power to benefit your financial situation than an IVA.